MicroShard/JsonRpcClient/README.md

 # JsonRpcClient
-basic client for commuincation with JsonRpcServer
+basic client for communication with JsonRpcServer